 Self-drive safaris are the most popular of Addo’s activities, allowing visitors the freedom to explore by themselves for a fraction of the cost of an organized tour.
 Detailed route maps are available at each of the park’s gates.

-Top Tip: Pack a picnic and plan a stop at Jack’s Picnic Site, a fenced off area in the center of the main park.
+If you plan on spending the whole day at Addo, pack a picnic and make a stop at Jack’s Picnic Site, a fenced off area in the center of the main park.
 You can even bring meat and firewood and practice the art of the South African braai.

 Where to Stay

-Addo has two main gates - Main Camp and Matyholweni.
-Main Camp is located to the north of the park and remains open for day visitors from 7:00 am to 7:00 pm daily.
-To the south of the park, Matyholweni is open from 7:00 am to 6:30 pm.
-All visitors must pay an entrance fee, which ranges from R62 for South African residents to R248 for foreign nationals.
-Accommodation and extra activities carry additional fees - see below for further information.
+Addo has two main gates – Main Camp and Matyholweni.
+Main Camp is located to the north of the park and remains open for day visitors from 7 a.m. to 7 p.m.
+To the south of the park, Matyholweni is open from 7 a.m. to 6:30 p.m.
+All visitors must pay a daily entrance fee, which ranges from R77 for South African residents to R307 for foreign nationals.
+Accommodation and extra activities carry additional fees – see below for further information.

 Addo is malaria-free, saving you the expense of costly prophylactics.
 Most routes within the park are suitable for 2x4 vehicles, although high clearance vehicles are recommended.
 Traditionally, the dry season (June - August) is considered best for game-viewing, as animals are forced to congregate around the waterholes making them easier to spot.
 However, the rainy season (December - February) is best for birding, while shoulder seasons often have the nicest weather.